In Summary

 The opposite error — stopping treatment at the first sign of improvement — is equally common and equally counterproductive.
 A patient whose chronic digestive symptoms have improved significantly after six weeks of herbal treatment discontinues the formula because they feel better.
 Within four to six weeks, the symptoms return, and the patient concludes that the treatment only worked temporarily.

-What actually happened is that the treatment produced a functional improvement before the underlying constitutional shift consolidated.
+What often happened is that the treatment produced a functional improvement before the underlying constitutional shift consolidated.
 The digestive system is functioning better, but the constitutional pattern that produced the dysfunction has not yet changed sufficiently to maintain the improvement without continued support.
 Discontinuing the formula at this point is like removing scaffolding from a structure that is nearly but not fully self-supporting — the structure can stand briefly and then gradually resumes its former shape.

-The Initial Worsening Phenomenon
+The Initial Worsening Phenomenon — and an Important Safety Boundary

 The Self-Treatment Problem